 It’ll be easier when you embrace this important truth:

-But the time you need to learn more about future milestones, best practices will be different than they are today.
+By the time you need to learn more about future milestones, best practices will be different than they are today.

 Here’s an example: